 For a full-on PC experience no matter if you’re playing games, watching videos, or simply want to blast your music without bothering the neighbors, headphones are an important element.

-As not all headphones are perfect, you are bound to find some issues while using them, with a variety of levels of complexity.
+As not all devices are perfect, you are bound to find some issues while using them, with a variety of levels of complexity.

-In some cases, it might be just a headphones connection problem, or in others, it could be that one of the earphones is not working at all.
+In some cases, it might be just a headphones connection problem, or in others, the earphones are not working at all.

 That being said, generally speaking, headphones issues can be split into two categories:

 Physical damage to your headphones can vary from dropping them on the floor to damaging the cable connection or submerging them into the water.

 To avoid issues relating to water, it is recommended that you invest in a good set of sweat and waterproof headphones.

 There are situations in which the inconveniences are caused by the OS you’re running on your device, and to that effect, some users have complained about encountering them on their Windows 11 devices.